 Using that journal—Tyler’s own words—and interviews with those who knew him best, Finding Tyler explores the core struggle of life as a fugitive.

 Director/Editor Chris Brannan is a filmmaker who is fascinated by definitions of success.
 FINDING TYLER marks his return to Directing after ten years of editing non-fiction projects for HBO, PBS, Disney, Discovery, SyFy Network, HGTV, Food Network, and other outlets for broadcast, web, and immersive spaces.
-His first directorial effort, the feature documentary STANDARD DEVIATION, screened at festivals worldwide, won an Emmy, and was picked up for international television distribution.
+His first directorial effort, the feature documentary STANDARD DEVIATION – about another individual involved in the crime resulting in Tyler's flight – screened at festivals worldwide, won an Emmy, and was picked up for international television distribution.

 Co-Director Diana Reichenbach is an award-winning multimedia artist with experience leading global large-scale immersive projects, including work for the Wilshire Grand’s integrated lighting design in Downtown Los Angeles.
 She has commissioned work for Virgin Atlantic Airways, the City of Baltimore, and the Museum of Arts and Sciences Macon through grants from the Knight Foundation and the National Endowment of the Arts.